 3. Talk about yourself… a lot

-This is of course a straight continuation of the previous point.
+This is, of course, a straight continuation of the previous point.
 Ever notice, how true spiritual masters rarely talk about themselves?
 Like the word “I” was missing from their vocabulary?
 This is precisely why they fail to gather a following.
 (Besides their reluctance to being followed.
 Call it paranoia, if you like, but here it means a different sort of following.)

 A spiritual leader can achieve talking about their merits the best while talking about themselves.
 Everything must be in their own perspective, everything must be filtered through their experience, everything they teach, every “truth” they speak must come from themselves.
 The best ones do not simple transmit wisdom, but claim to have invented even the idea of having an idea about it.

 To-do: Talk about yourself.
 Everything you say must involve you.
-If you write, write in first person.
+If you write, write in the first person.
 If you make films, never hold the camera, but make sure you are always visible.
 Be sure it is all about you.
 It is your wisdom, your beliefs, your truth, your teachings.
 Make sure you use words like “I made”, “I created”, “I invented”, “I did”.
 The common theme is, besides being about yourself, is the act of changing the course of reality, all by yourself, of your own accord.
 This is part of offering an easy way to people, which will be covered later on.

 4. Have an easily recognizable name

-Spiritual masters either have very common names, which would help them blend in easier, or some very elaborate ones, probably coming from the traditions to which they belong.
-In order to be remembered however, spiritual leaders will need names that are easy to pronounce, and make one happy just by saying it.
+Spiritual masters either have very common names, which would help them blend in easier or some very elaborate ones, probably coming from the traditions to which they belong.
+In order to be remembered, however, spiritual leaders will need names that are easy to pronounce and make one happy just by saying it.

 5. Offer to teach, or take people on as an apprentices